deepintdev/deepint-documentation/EXTERNAL-SOURCES.md

 | Header: `x-secret-key` | Source secret key (an arbitrary string) |
 | Expected Response | The expected response if the authentication details are correct is **200 OK** with a JSON body including the source metadata. |

-This enpoint is used to get the source metadata.
+This endpoint is used to get the source metadata.

-The metaddata consists of the following fields:
+The metadata consists of the following fields:

  - `id` - Identifier of the source.
 Usually the public key.
  - `features` - Array of features, For each including the `index` and the `type`.
 Available types are: `NOMINAL`, `TEXT`, `NUMERIC`, `LOGIC` and `DATE`.